Pain, few gains for investors as markets slumped in 2022

 CRYPTO’S WILD RIDE

 The year began with bitcoin above $45,000 and the crypto industry making further inroads among politicians and mainstream financial institutions.
-As 2022 ends, bitcoin is below $17,000, the industry’s “savior” is in jail and Washington is fighting over how to regulate crypto.
+As 2022 ends, bitcoin is below $17,000 and the industry is reeling from another crisis.

-With the steady, steep decline of crypto prices in the background, the dominoes began to fall with the collapse in May of Terra, a so-called stablecoin.
-Investors lost tens of billions of dollars and a number of crypto companies faced financial ruin.
-In stepped Sam Bankman-Fried, the young founder of crypto exchange FTX, who bailed out crypto lender BlockFi and crypto firm Voyager, earning him comparisons to the original J.P.
-Morgan.

-Those plaudits evaporated when FTX unraveled in November.
-Questions about its financial strength prompted customers to request large withdrawals.
-Overwhelmed and, it turns out, underfunded, FTX filed Chapter 11 bankruptcy protection on Nov.
-11. Bankman-Fried was arrested in the Bahamas and U.S. prosecutors hit him with an eight-count indictment.
+FTX, the second-largest crypto exchange, unraveled in November after questions about its financial strength prompted customers to request large withdrawals.
+It filed for bankruptcy protection Nov.
+11. Founder Sam Bankman-Fried was arrested in the Bahamas and faces criminal charges in the U.S.

 — Ken Sweet